Kamchatka Oblast (Russian Empire): Administrative divisions

+Former cities

 Coat of arms description

 "In the silver shield there are three knolls or black fire-breathing mountains (middle one in front of the other two) with a scarlet flame and smoke above them.
 The shield is crowned with the ancient royal crown and is surrounded by golden oak leaves, connected by the Alexander Ribbon".

 Population

 According to the census of 1897, the population of the Kamchatka Oblast is sparse in numbers, which is also indicated by the population density, the Commander district is clearly distinguished among the general districts, in which the average population density is 10 times more.

 The population of the districts of the Kamchatka Oblast for 1897: